 Widening Participation in Higher Education in Ghana and Tanzania

-This 3.5 year project investigated factors that facilitate or impede participation in higher education and examined the different approaches taken by state and private providers to widening participation in Ghana and Tanzania.
+This three and a half year project investigated factors that facilitate or impede participation in higher education and examined the different approaches taken by state and private providers to widening participation in Ghana and Tanzania.
 It involved the examination of policy frameworks and codes of practice for widening participation of under-represented groups.
 It also included evaluating the success of widening participation initiatives - where they existed - via scrutiny of statistical data and interviews with key staff, policymakers and community advocates.
 Life-history interviews were also conducted to capture the experiences of students from 'non-traditional' backgrounds.

 *** This project was awarded an "Outstanding" classification by the ESRC Peer Reviewers in 2011 ***